kyngs/LibreLogin/README.md

 ## Considerations

-- The plugin does not prevent your players from moving on the limbo.
-Please look at the limbo section on the wiki.
+- When using on Proxy, you need to secure your limbo

 ## Platforms